enso-org/enso-archive/doc/design/syntax/syntax.md

 sum : Number -> Number -> Number
 sum = x -> y -> x + y
 ```

+> Is this still true?
+To do with type signatures

 Each function is assigned with an _arity_.
 Although you will not often use this
 term when writing the code, it's a useful concept used later in this document.